itsmessc/Artifex/README.md

-# ForgeJS
+# Artifex

 In 2025, starting a new project shouldn't be a chore.
-ForgeJS is the universal command-line tool that eliminates hours of tedious setup by asking you simple questions and then building a production-ready, full-stack application tailored to your exact specifications.
+Artifex is the universal command-line tool that eliminates hours of tedious setup by asking you simple questions and then building a production-ready, full-stack application tailored to your exact specifications.

 It's the npx create-... command you wish you always had.